 Additional risks for secured finance lenders

-In addition, there are the ongoing market risks, credit risks, liquidity risks, as well as operational system risks from manual human errors and outdated legacy technologies and spreadsheets.
+In addition, there are the ongoing market risks, credit risks, liquidity risks, as well as operational system risks from manual human errors and outdated legacy systems and spreadsheets.
 Customers are demanding and expecting faster results.
-This need for speed to remain competitive and doing more with less staff due to the great resignation and fewer people entering the workforce lends itself to introducing further risk.
+This need for speed to remain competitive and do more with less staff due to the great resignation and fewer people entering the workforce lends itself to introducing further risk.